 All that energy and insight as journalist and author is all the more remarkable considering that it all came after Dr. Tumblin had distinguished himself in a whole different profession before that.
 A professional optometrist, Dr. Tumblin began practicing here back in 1949, later served as chief of an army-base optometric clinic in Virginia, and rose to the summit of his profession, once serving as the president of the American Optometric Association.

-This “Ask” event is not a ticketed event but “invitation” only.
-The success of the event is down to volunteer “Table Hosts” filling tables with members of the community interested in our city’s rich history and potentially supportive of KHP’s mission of researching and promoting the history and culture of Knoxville.
+This “Ask” event is not a ticketed event but “invitation” only to current KHP contributors and potential supporters.
+The success of the event is largely down to volunteer “Table Hosts” filling tables with members of the community interested in our city’s rich history and potentially supportive of KHP’s mission of researching and promoting the history and culture of Knoxville.

 There is no fee to attend the luncheon, but there will be an opportunity for everyone to make a donation to KHP in the amount of their choice.

-Honorarium gifts in recognition of Bob’s outstanding contributions to our city will be accepted at any time.
+Honorarium gifts in recognition of Dr. Tumblin’s outstanding contributions to our city will be accepted at any time.